Anthony-Nolan/Atlas/README_MatchPredictionAlgorithm.md

 - Atlas.MatchPrediction.Functions
   - **WARNING** This functions app does not actually run match prediction in a search request - instead that is performed by `Atlas.Functions` in the durable functions layer
   - This functions app provides import functionality for HF sets
-  - It also exposes HTTP endpoints intended to be used for manual debugging/support of the match prediction algorithm and its component stages - these are not intended for production use while running searches
+  - It also exposes a HTTP endpoint intended for manual debugging/support of the match prediction algorithm and its component stages - not intended for production use while running searches.
 - Atlas.MatchPrediction.Test
   - Unit tests for the project
 - Atlas.MatchPrediction.Test.Integration